 This regional single window is expected to reduce the overall cost of trading by 8%, with the largest savings coming from a reduction in documentation dispatch costs.

 The Association of South East Asian Nations (ASEAN) members are:

 - Brunei Darussalam

 Increased trade digitization, which reduces human interactions at customs, creates fewer opportunities for bribery and fraud.

 Businesses who trade with economies with computerized customs are much less likely to be affected by fraud from customs officials.

 This is because computerized solutions for processing customs documents, and the general automation of customs clearance leave little to the discretion of customs officials, thereby reducing opportunities for corruption.

 The Philippines successfully countered corruption in its customs services by using modern technology to limit in-person interactions at customs posts and by imposing heavy penalties on corrupt officials.

 As a result of these reforms, nearly 70% of imports to the Philippines are now processed through the green channel within just two hours.
 Similarly, single window systems which limit the monopoly power of customs agents can be implemented to deter corruption in customs services.

-The automation and digitization of administrative systems largely eliminates the power monopoly of customs officials.
+The automation and digitalization of administrative systems largely eliminates the power monopoly of customs officials.